algotrade-plutus/.github/profile/README.md

 # ALGOTRADE PLUTUS
 Welcome to the GitHub page of ALGOTRADE PLUTUS, an open-source organization sponsored by ALGOTRADE.

-The aims of this organization are:
+This organization aims:
-- To develop an open-source framework for the algorithmic trading field
+- To develop an open-source framework for the algorithmic trading field.
-- Promote and host open-source projects that follow the standards from ALGOTRADE for public use.
+- To promote and host open-source projects that follow the standards from ALGOTRADE for public use.
-- A place for the algorithmic trading community (especially in Vietnam) have a place to discuss.
+- To be the place for the algorithmic trading community (especially in Vietnam).

 To get started, explore the PLUTUS Standard guidelines [here](https://github.com/algotrade-research/plutus-guideline).